 Ben Galbraith, together with his long-time friend Dion Almaer, forms one-half of the dynamic “Ben and Dion” duo that founded Ajaxian.com, headed Developer Tools at Mozilla, ran Developer Relations at Palm and is now running mobile architecture and engineering at Walmart.com after being acquired along with their start-up team in early 2011.
 Ben’s been writing code since he was six and starting businesses since he was ten; he’s written books, given hundreds of award-winning presentations world-wide, produced a few technical conferences, sold three companies, and has held CEO, CIO, CTO, and Software Architect positions in the medical, publishing, media, consumer electronics, advertising, software and internet industries.
 He lives in Palo Alto with his wife and six children.

 Umang Gupta has served since 1997 as chairman and chief executive officer of Keynote Systems (NASDAQ: KEYN), the global leader in test and measurement solutions that improve mobile communications and online business performance.
 A well-known technology visionary and Silicon Valley entrepreneur, Umang began his career in 1973 with IBM.
 Umang joined Oracle Corporation in 1981 where he wrote the first business plan for the company, and served as Vice President and General Manager of the Microcomputer Products Division through 1984.
 He left Oracle to become Founder, Chairman, and Chief Executive Officer of Gupta Corporation, which he took public in 1993 (NASDAQ: GPTA).
-Gupta Corporation was responsible for ushering in the era of enterprise client/server computing by introducing many seminal innovations, including the...
+Gupta Corporation was responsible for ushering in the era of enterprise client/server computing by introducing many seminal innovations,...
 Read More.

 Jonathan Heiliger is the Vice President of Technical Operations at Facebook, where he oversees global infrastructure, site architecture and IT.
 Prior to Facebook, he was a technology advisor to several early-stage companies in connection with Index Ventures and Sequoia Capital.
 He formerly led the engineering team at Walmart.com, where he was responsible for infrastructure and building scalable systems.
 Jonathan also spent several years at Loudcloud (which became Opsware and was later acquired by HP) as the Chief Operating Officer.
 Earlier in his career, Jonathan was the CTO of Frontier GlobalCenter, and later founded Global Crossing’s corporate venture capital group.